Guide to the top 20 QA metrics that matter

 Quantitative metrics are exactly what they sound like.
 They are whole numbers, measuring a single aspect of the QA process.
 Some of the qualitative metrics listed here are:

 By themselves, quantitative metrics cannot offer a full picture of a QA team’s performance.
-For example, just the number of average bugs per test doesn’t say much if it’s not being seen in context of say, total number of tests run and average time to run each test.
-Qualitative metrics help with this, by relating different, relevant metrics with each other so as to provide a nuanced picture of a team’s speed, accuracy or effectiveness.
+For example, just the number of average bugs per test doesn’t say much if it’s not being seen in the context of, say, the total number of tests run and the average time to run each test.
+Qualitative metrics help with this by relating different relevant metrics to one another to provide a nuanced picture of a team’s speed, accuracy, or effectiveness.

 A few qualitative metrics listed here are: